Four Children, One Adult Die In Morning House Fire In Des Plaines

 DES PLAINES (CBS) — Five people, including four children under that age of six, died in a house fire Wednesday morning in Des Plaines, officials said.

 The home is located in the 700 block of Oakton Street.
 The four children and one adult, all members of one family, were found on the second floor of the two story residence, Fire Chief Dan Anderson said.
+The children ranged in age from one year to six.
+The adult victim is identified as 25-year-old Citahaly Zamiodo.

+One child who died is an infant (1 y/o), village confirms.
+The others are ages 6, 5 & 3 years old.

 #BREAKING Four children, all under age six killed in Des Plaines house fire.
 “It’s a sad day” Chief said. @cbschicago pic.twitter.com/qUlrX21S63

-Note: UPDATE: We’re getting a better idea of why the chief called this “tragic”.